Project-Herophilus/ACEFramework-HDF/iDaaS-KIC-Integration/README.md

-# iDaaS KIC
+# iDaaS KIC Integration
-KIC - Knowledge, Insight and Conformance - designed to be a platform that maintains all activity that occurs with the iDaaS Components.
-This is the upstream for RedHat Healthcare's <a href="https://github.com/RedHat-Healthcare/iDaaS-KIC" target="_blank">iDaaS KIC</a>.<br/>

-iDAAS KIC platform is intended for persisting of data needed within the iDAAS.
-The current main usage is for auditing and logging activities.

-## Architecture
+iDaaS KIC Integration is specifically designed to be a comprehensive integration tier for iDaaS.
+As parts of what it enables it includes
+API endpoints, defined topic endpoints, parsing and persistence layers for the data it injests.
+All of the key settings needed are provided within properties for simplifying the implementation needs.
 The iDaaS KIC architecture is intended to enable two critical forms of connectivity to its capabilities: direct connectivity via topics/queues and service endpoint connectivity.
 This decision was made to provide teams the greatest amount of flexibility.

 ![iDaaS Dataflow](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/Platform/Images/iDAAS-Platform/Architectures/iDaaS-KIC.png)

+## Add-Ons
+This module contains three supporting directories.
+The intent of these artifacts to enable resources to work locally: <br/>
++ DataTier: DDL that support this implementation
++ Grafana-Dashboards: Some sample dashboards to help quickly see the data in the RDBMS data tier

+## Data Persistence Flow Steps
+Data can be pushed into specific topics from other iDaaS components OR by using the endpoints this solution provides.

+1. The integration application subscribes to all the data from the specific topic.<br/>
+2. The data will be processed from the topic and the header attributes will all be parsed.<br/>
+3. Depending on the settings in the application.properties the header attributes can go to files, or a relational database table. <br/>

+# Platform
+In this section we will cover various aspects of this module.

 ## Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following: